Friday Fact: When a HTTP request is received trigger has different behaviors depending on the designer you use

 • or using the Legacy Designer inside Visual Studio

-However, the same will not apply to BizTalk Server Logic App Adapter.
-The adapter will be able to identify the Logic App:
+However, this behavior does not apply to the BizTalk Server Logic App Adapter.
+The adapter can identify the Logic App, but it does not handle it in the same way.

 but will fail because of the length of the HTTP URL.

-Of course, this is a bug of the BizTalk Server Logic App Adapter caused by this different behavior of the Logic App Designer, which will block us from creating specific hybrid solutions in a fashion way.
+Of course, this is a bug in the BizTalk Server Logic App Adapter caused by the Logic App Designer’s different behavior, which will block us from creating specific hybrid solutions in a consistent way.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!

 I hope you find this helpful!
-If you liked the content or found it helpful and want to help me write more content, you can buy (or help buy) my son a Star Wars Lego!
+If you liked the content or found it helpful and want to help me write more, you can buy (or help buy) my son a Star Wars Lego set!

 Author: Sandro Pereira